 Or as Bob and Keith would put it, make sure they keep wanting to slay the dragon.

-All of the visuals in this article were created in our upcoming Game Editor Module’s dynamic storymap.
-We’re creating a platform where narrative designers and development teams can create and manage their stories in a simple, versatile, and seamless all-in-one environment.
-Click here to learn more and register for exclusive updates.
+All of the visuals in this article were created with Celtx Gem’s dynamic storymap.
+We’ve created a platform where narrative designers and development teams can create and manage their stories in a simple, versatile, and seamless all-in-one environment.
+Click here to learn more and request a demo.